 Ongoing developments in cerebral palsy medical research bring hope for a brighter future.
 Early detection and intervention are critical for maximising the potential of people with cerebral palsy.
 Find out how researchers from The Ritchie Centre are revealing more about the causes of cerebral palsy and the new therapies they are developing for its treatment.

 This free public forum will be useful for

-- Families and people with cerebral palsy who are interested in what the future may hold
+- People with cerebral palsy and their carers, who are interested in what the future may hold

 - Physical therapists with an interest in this field